-- 1. Assignments turned in after the due date can earn a maximum of 80%. - 2.
-All assignments are due 6 days before final exams in order to qualify for final exam exemption. - 3.
+- c.
+All assignments and make up summative assessments are due 6 days before final exams in order to qualify for final exam exemption.
+However, students may submit late assignments up until the day of the final exam of the course. - d.
 All missing assignments will be recorded in Infinite Campus with an "M" for missing.
-Every assignment in the grade book grade must be assessed with a grade or code.
+Every assignment in the grade book must be assessed with a grade or a code.